 Like AWeber they also have a solid email template creator, so you can create responsive emails that work on any device.

 Cons: All-in-one systems like Drip can get a bit pricey as the size of your email list grows.

 Email marketing automation software platform to send out marketing emails to different lists.
 AWeber makes it easy to segment your email marketing strategy.
 Break down users into different email specific segments based on their response to your emails.

-Pros: You can also set up an autoresponder sequence that delivers emails to new subscribers on a specific schedule.
+Pros: You can set up an autoresponder sequence that delivers emails to new subscribers on a specific schedule.
 AWeber also has customizable email templates to increase your conversion and deliverability rate.

 Cons: It would be nice to be able to send out individual emails to prospective clients to entice them to buy.
-Maybe a CRM like addition.

-Pros: You can do everything on Infusionsoft from managing your client tasks throughout the day to automated follow-up email tailored to specific actions for clients and prospects to lead scoring to online storefront integration.
+Pros: You can do everything on Infusionsoft, from managing your client tasks throughout the day to automated follow-up email tailored to specific actions for clients and prospects to lead scoring to online storefront integration.

 Cons: Expensive and requires a lot of training to understand the system.
 The only email marketing system where they encourage you to spend another $1-2K with a consultant to set up an email list.